 A BrightLocal survey revealed that 88% of consumers trust online reviews as much as a personal recommendation.
 With that said, having online reviews on your site is crucial, but the way you present them is just as important.
 For most, adding a “Testimonials” page is the go-to solution, but it’s not as effective as you may believe.

 The online reviews that people trust are those made through sites like Google My Business, Yelp, and Avvo.
 Therefore, your unreferenced testimonials page listing reviews from Mark S. and Kasey B. do little to build trust with potential clients.
 Instead, create location pages for targeted areas and highlight a correlating review from someone in the area.

-By doing this and linking the testimonial to its original source, your testimonials gain validity, and your site also start ranking for areas outside of your immediate location.
+By doing this and linking the testimonial to its source, your testimonials gain validity, and your site also starts ranking for areas outside of your immediate location.